 Spending time alone!

 It’s still going to be several weeks before you can leave a 10 week old puppy at home while you go out for the morning.
 If you haven’t already begun crate training, it’s not too late to start.
 If you’re not using a crate, you’re still going to need a safe, secure area in your home where your puppy can be left for short periods as they get older.
 This could be a playpen, or a whole room, with a comfy bed in it.

 Now is the time to make sure this space is always a happy and comforting place to be.
 Frequently drop a couple of treats into the bed while your puppy isn’t looking.
-You should find that by 10 weeks old they regularly take themselves back there to rest and nap.
+You should find that by 9 to 10 weeks old they regularly take themselves back there to rest and nap.
 The good news is that most puppies settle comfortably into a routine of being left for short periods from this age.
 And in the absence of anyone to play with, they usually just take the opportunity to have a nap!

 Games and training

 When your puppy isn’t on their own, they will need lots of time and interaction from you.
 Right now, your 10 week old puppy’s mind is like a sponge.
 And their appetite for fun and games is insatiable!